-

 Replacing Premier League Snooker, Champion of Champions resurfaced in 2013.
 ITV4 have the broadcast rights for the whole tournament.

 Fittingly, given his stature in the modern game, Ronnie O’Sullivan won the first two events before opting not to defend his title in 2015.
-The Rocket has appeared in two more finals since then, winning one.
+The Rocket has appeared in four more finals since then, winning two.

-Neil Robertson is the only other player to win Champion of Champions snooker more than once – Robertson’s most recent success came against Judd Trump in the 2019 final before he lost to Mark Allen 10-6 in the 2020 final.
+Neil Robertson and Mark Allen are the only other players to win Champion of Champions snooker more than once – Robertson’s most recent success came against Judd Trump in the 2019 final before he lost to Mark Allen 10-6 in the 2020 final.

 In the Mike Barrett era, Champion of Champions snooker was held in London.
 The first competition was at the Wembley Conference Centre.
 This switched to Drury Lane and the New London Theatre for the 1980 edition.